New Italy government seeks green light from Senate

 The coalition of the anti-establishment Five Star Movement and centre-left Democratic Party (PD), led by Prime Minister Giuseppe Conte, easily won a confidence vote in the lower house on Monday.

-Tuesday's ballot was set to be a closer affair as the government has a smaller Senate majority -- about eight votes more than the majority of 161 needed.
+Tuesday's ballot was set to be a closer-cut affair as the government has a smaller Senate majority -- about eight votes more than the majority of 161 needed.

-But political watchers have said it is expected to be given the green light.
+But political watchers have said it is expected to get the green light.

 Far-right strongman Matteo Salvini accuses Five Star and the Democratic Party, who had long despised each other, of wedding purely over their dislike for him